Understanding loss model calculations and differences from an EIA

 How is a loss model different than an Energy Improvement Assessment (EIA)?

-- Requiring six months of high-frequency data
+- Requiring six months of data (at least three months before and three months after)

-Why didn’t WindESCo use X model?
+Why didn’t WindESCo use another modeling approach?